suzandiab55/Cost-of-Living-in-the-United-States/README.md

 ## Tools
 For this project, the following python libraries were used:
 - pandas & numpy - for data analysis
-- seaborn & matplotlib - for data visualization
+- seaborn, matplotlib, sklearn, and folium - for data visualization
 ## Code
 The code is available as Jupyter Notebooks and can be found inside the scripts folder.